 Work with contextual identities: list, create, remove, and update contextual identities.

-"Contextual identities" are a browser feature which addresses the idea that users assume multiple identities when browsing the web, and wish to maintain some separation between these identities.
+"Contextual identities", also known as "containers", are a browser feature which addresses the idea that users assume multiple identities when browsing the web, and wish to maintain some separation between these identities.
 For example, a user might consider their "work identity" separate from their "personal identity", and not want to share cookies between these two contexts.

 With the contextual identities feature, each contextual identity has a name, a color, and an icon.
 New tabs can be assigned to an identity, and the name, icon, and color will appear in the address bar.
 Internally, each identity gets its own cookie store which is not shared with other tabs.